Carl Zeiss Triotar, f/4.0, 85mm

 Conclusion

 How did the Triotar do?
 I feel safe in saying that the Triotar will easily beat the pants off almost any other triplet on the market and give other lenses a run for their money.
 Sharpness from edge to edge is very good to excellent, regardless of whether I was shooting from closeup or at a distance.
-Distortion is very well controlled to the point where it's negligible and not an issue.
+Distortion is very well controlled -- it's negligible and not an issue.
+And there is no detectable vignetting.
+I can see no reason why you couldn't use this as a portrait lens.

 Check out the two larger versions using Zoomify.
 Your browser will need to have the Macromedia Flash plug-in installed, which shouldn't be a problem.
 If not, get it here.
 One shot was from roughly five feet.
 The other is infinity.